tai271828/solvcon-gce/README.md

 ## Setup a Project

 Before using `solvcon-gce` scripts, you need to sign up the GCE service and create a [project](https://cloud.google.com/compute/docs/projects), and initialize the cloud SDK by running `gcloud init`.
 See https://cloud.google.com/sdk/docs/.
-After a project is created, you also need to do the following setup in the [Google Compute Platform console](https://console.cloud.google.com):
+After a project is created, you also need to do the following setup in the [Google Compute Platform Console](https://console.cloud.google.com):

 1. [Enable "Compute Engine API"](https://console.cloud.google.com/apis/).
 2. [Add a project-wide SSH key](https://console.cloud.google.com/compute/metadata/sshKeys).
 Accounts logged into the GCE instance using a project-side SSH key can run `sudo` in the instance.

+If somehow the project ID isn't set up properly by `gcloud init`, do it by running `gcloud config set project <project_id>`.

 (GCP offers a 60-day free-trial program, including $300 credits: https://cloud.google.com/free-trial/ .)

-## Use an Instance

-Run `gcloud config set project PROJECT_ID` to tell `gcloud` your project ID, which was assigned when the project was created.
-Then run `gstart <instance_name>` to create a GCE VM instance.
-It usually takes 2 minutes.  `gstart` also runs the provisioning scripts.

-After `gstart` finishes, run `gssh <instance_name>` to connect to the instance.

-Before conda packages are cached in the project, execution of `gstart` will show error messages, but still work.
-See the next section for making the cache work.

-To remove the instance (and stops being charged), run `gce-delete-instance <instance_name>`.

-## Cache Conda Packages
+### Cache Conda Packages

 To save time from downloading conda packages from the Anaconda server, `solvcon-gce` needs to cache them in a [Google Cloud Storage](https://cloud.google.com/storage) bucket.
 Before the cache is in-place, Anaconda won't be available in the instance.  `gstart` would complain like: